 Collections from both Eastbourne and Seaford.

 It is vitally important that you do not stray from the marked paths in the bluebell wood as trampling of leaves prevents the bulbs building up reserves ready to flower the following year.
 It is heartbreaking to see young seedlings that have been sowed to replace spoiled areas, crushed by thoughtless steps.

-Whilst photography is encouraged, destruction of the bluebells just to get a better picture is not tolerated and spoils the enjoyment for others in future years!
+Destruction of the bluebells just to get a better photograph is not tolerated and spoils the enjoyment for others in future years!